rust-lang/rust/text/0000-macros.md

 # Detailed design
 [design]: #detailed-design

-There will be a new system of macros by example using similar syntax and semantics to the current `macro_rules!` system.
+There will be a new system of declarative macros using similar syntax and semantics to the current `macro_rules!` system.

-A macro by example is declared using the `macro` keyword.
+A declarative macro is declared using the `macro` keyword.
 For example, where a macro `foo` is declared today as `macro_rules! foo { ... }`, it will be declared using `macro foo { ... }`.
 I leave the syntax of the macro body for later specification.

+## Nomencalture

+Throughout this RFC, I use 'declarative macro' to refer to a macro declared using declarative (and domain specific) syntax (such as the current `macro_rules!` syntax).
+The 'declarative macros' name is in opposition to 'procedural macros', which are declared as Rust programs.
+The specific declarative syntax using pattern matching and templating is often referred to as 'macros by example'.

+'Pattern macro' has been suggested as an alterantive for 'declarative macro'.

 # Drawbacks
 [drawbacks]: #drawbacks